A physics-informed U-Net-LSTM network for nonlinear structural response under seismic excitation: Physics-Informed U-net-LSTM Network

 \subsection{Loss function}

 In this study, three different loss functions are utilised for each of the two numerical validation scenario and the experimental validation of the model.
-To incorporate physical constraints, temporal derivatives $\dot{z}(t) = {x_t(t), \dot{x}_t(t), g_t(t)}$ are estimated using a graph-based differentiator \cite{zhang2019deep}, which implements finite-difference approximations over a local stencil.
+To incorporate physical constraints, temporal derivatives $\dot{z}(t) = {x_t(t), \dot{x}_t(t), g_t(t)}$ are estimated using a tensor differentiator \cite{zhang2019deep}, which implements finite-difference approximations over a local stencil.
 This component enables embedding of physics-based residuals into the loss function.
-For the first scenario of the numerical validation where full-state measurements are available for training, the total loss function used for training combines data loss and physics-based loss: \\
+For the first scenario of the numerical validation where full-state measurements are available for training, the total loss function used for training combines data loss and physics-based loss:

-\ Where $J_D(\theta)$ is the data loss based on the measurements and $J_P(\theta)$ denotes the physics loss .
-Superscripts $p$ and $m$ denote predicted and measured quantities, respectively.
+\ Where $J_D(\theta)$ is the data loss based on the measurements and $J_P(\theta)$ denotes the physics loss.
+The superscripts $p$ and $m$ denote the predicted and measured (actual) responses, respectively.
+The index $i$ represents the $i^{\text{th}}$ earthquake sample, and $N$ is the total number of earthquake records used for training.
+The terms $x$, $\dot{x}$, and $g$ correspond to the structural displacement, velocity, and normalized restoring force, respectively.
 When certain measurement channels are unavailable, corresponding loss terms are omitted.
 In the physics loss the second term incorporates the physical laws in terms of the governing equation where $\dot{x}_t^p$ represents the derivative of the predicted velocity (which corresponds to the acceleration).
 The first term serves as a consistency or sanity check, ensuring that the predicted state-space variables align with their physical definitions.
-Specifically, the predicted velocity $\dot{x}^p$ should be equal with the derivative of the predicted displacement($x_t^p$) computed using the graph-based tensor differentiator.
+Specifically, the predicted velocity $\dot{x}^p$ should be equal with the derivative of the predicted displacement($x_t^p$) computed using the tensor differentiator.
 In this study, equal weights ($w_1 = w_2 = 1$) are used, but these can be tuned depending on the application.
-For the second case of numerical validation, although the system information—such as the mass matrix, stiffness, and damping coefficients—is available, only acceleration measurements are used as training data.
+In the other case, although the system information—such as the mass matrix, stiffness, and damping coefficients—is available, only acceleration measurements are used as training data.
 A modified loss function is architected to incorporate the governing equations and enable training using acceleration data alone to accommodate this limitation.
 The formulation of this loss function is presented below: